tiran/defusedxml/README.txt

 ----------------

 A XML parsers may use a algorithm with quadratic runtime O(n :sup:`2`) to handle attributes and namespaces.
-If it uses hash maps (dictionaries) to store attributes and namespaces the implementation may be vulnerable to hash collision attacks, thus reducing the performance to O(n :sup:`2`) again.
+If it uses hash tables (dictionaries) to store attributes and namespaces the implementation may be vulnerable to hash collision attacks, thus reducing the performance to O(n :sup:`2`) again.
 In either case an attacker is able to forge a denial of service attack with